 My hotel on ther left: the building with grey on the bottom and pink on the top...you get to it through a narrow lane.

-make the thin, irregular-shaped crust, which extended beyond the plate.
+In the meantime, I found an authentic, I think, pizzeria and had my first official Italian pizza.
+Quite delicious too!
+I could imagine the chef in the kitchen flipping the dough into the air to make the thin, irregular-shaped crust, which extended beyond the plate.
 (No formed in the pan type pizzas here.)
 Prosciutto, mushrooms and mozzarella cheese delicately arrayed on top, cooked to perfection in mere minutes and served uncut, they are definitely eaten with a knife and fork in this country!

 The cost was 6.96 Euros for mine and I could only eat half.
 There is what’s called a cover charge here, which is actually the tax on food here, so I must remember to add that into my total when I am contemplating an order.
 I still have a few more Italian foods to sample, but I may have to wait for evenings for some of them….or extend my so far short walks to more populated regions to find the foods on my personal menu during the day.